 Most external threats will use a combination of phishing and malware to gain remote access to their target system.
 A search of security industry trends shows that businesses of all sizes are at risk of being the target of a cyber attack.

 When it comes to preventing malicious software you need to implement a defense-in-depth approach.
 Lone antimalware solutions aren’t always going to be enough to stop malware, but you’ll be grateful that it’s there if a malicious program manages to slip past your other security measures.

-According to a Quocirca Report, 60% of businesses in the UK, US, France, and Germany suffered a print-related data breach from 2018-2019.
+According to a Quocirca Report, 68% of businesses in the US and Europe suffered a print-related data breach from 2020-2021.
 The data loss related to these breaches costs companies an average of more than $400K.